-The characteristic brown color of your excrement is a leftover mix of dead red blood cells and waste from the bacteria in your bowels.
-The bile in your intestines is usually a yellowish green color, but the bacteria add the rest of the hue.
-Besides making your poop brown, the bacteria perform vitally important functions, like helping you to absorb the nutrients from your meals.
+The usual brown color of excrement is due to a leftover mix of dead red blood cells and waste from the bacteria in your bowels.
+The bile in your intestines is usually a yellowish green color, but bacteria add the rest of the hue.
+Besides making your poop brown, bacteria perform vitally important functions, like helping you to absorb nutrients from your meals.

-Most likely, your feces are another color because your food isn’t spending enough time in your digestive tract.
-For example, if you have diarrhea, the contents of your intestines may be rushing through the process too quickly to allow bacteria to give your poo its characteristic hue.
+Feces can be a different color when food doesn’t spend enough time in your digestive tract.
+This can happen if you have diarrhea.
+In that case, the contents of your intestines rush through the process too quickly to allow bacteria to give your poo its characteristic hue.

 Some foods contain food coloring that doesn’t get processed properly.
 This can also leave a colorful residue in your stool.
 So if you wake up after a St. Patrick’s Day spent imbibing green beer and notice something off when you go to the bathroom, you probably just need some water.

-If you’ve recently been prescribed a course of antibiotics, especially a strong one for a major infection, the medication can clear out large parts of your gut’s bacteria.
-This lowers the population of the brown-staining lower intestinal bacteria.
+If you’ve recently been prescribed a course of antibiotics, especially a strong one for a major infection, the medication can kill off large parts of your gut’s normal bacteria.
+This decreases the population of the brown-staining bacteria in your lower intestine.
 Probiotics, such as yogurt or kombucha, can help restore balance to your intestinal flora.

 Stool discoloration can also occur after a major medical procedure, like a bone marrow transplant.
-Should your body reject the transplant, a condition known as graft versus host disease may develop and cause serious gastrointestinal upset, which can lead to diarrhea and green stool.
+Should your body reject the transplant, a condition known as graft versus host disease may develop and cause serious gastrointestinal (GI) upset, which can lead to diarrhea and green stools.

-Parasitic and bacterial invaders can also be causing your green stool.
-Yes, your gut lining is made up of billions of bacteria that serve a vital purpose to the body.
+Parasitic, viral, and bacterial invaders can also be causing your green stool.
+Yes, your body already contains billions of bacteria that serve a vital purpose.
 Outsiders, however, can wreak all sorts of havoc on your intestinal output.

 If you’re reading this while vacationing, you may be experiencing traveler’s diarrhea.
-Fortunately, this isn’t considered a serious disorder and usually resolves itself quickly without treatment.
+This isn’t considered a serious disorder and usually resolves itself quickly without treatment.

 If you experience green stool as a one-off, it’s highly unlikely to be cause for concern.

 However, seeing other colors in your stool may indicate an issue.
-Bright red signifies potential bleeding in the lower intestine.
-A black or dark tarry brown could indicate bleeding in your upper intestine.
-But remember, it could also be that beet salad from lunch.
+Bright red signifies potential bleeding in the lower intestines.
+A black or dark tarry brown could indicate bleeding in your upper GI tract.
+But remember, it could also be the blueberries or black licorice you had at lunch.